Skip to main content

 Petroleum-Based Ingredients – Mineral oil and petrolatum for intense hydration

-Emollients help soften and protect the skin, but choosing the right one depends on your skin type and concerns.
+Emollients help soften and protect the skin, choosing the right one comes down to your specific skin type and concerns.

 For Dry and Sensitive Skin